pg-spot-ops/pg-spot-operator/README.md

 around 5% per month according to AWS [data](https://aws.amazon.com/ec2/spot/instance-advisor/), meaning - one **can expect to run a few months uninterrupted**, i.e. still in the 99.9+% uptime range!

-Based on concepts familiar from the Kubernetes world - user describes a desired state and there's a reconciliation loop of sorts.
+Based on concepts familiar from the Kubernetes world - user describes a desired state (min. hardware specs, Postgres version, extensions, admin user password etc) and there's a reconciliation loop of sorts.

-A typical Postgres setup/restore takes a few minutes on network storage, and is proportional to the DB size when using volatile instance storage + restore from S3 (via pgBackRest).

 ## Project status